djeada/Databases-Notes/notes/01_introduction_to_databases/02_types_of_databases.md

 Strengths include:

-- **High Write and Read Performance**: Optimized for large-scale data operations.
+- The **high write and read performance of column-based databases** makes them optimized for handling large-scale data operations efficiently.
-- **Scalability**: Designed to scale across distributed systems.
+- **Scalability is a strong suit**, as these databases are designed to scale seamlessly across distributed systems.
-- **Flexible Schemas**: Adaptable to changing data models.
+- **Flexible schemas provide adaptability**, allowing them to adjust to changing data models with ease.

 #### Limitations

-- **Complex Querying**: Not ideal for ad-hoc queries or complex joins.
+- **Complex querying can be challenging**, as these databases are not well-suited for ad-hoc queries or intricate joins.
-- **Steeper Learning Curve**: May require a shift in thinking from traditional relational models.
+- **A steeper learning curve may be encountered**, requiring a shift in mindset from traditional relational database models.

 ### Graph Databases